 Participants successfully completing the OSU S.A.G.E.
 Program receive a Certificate of Completion in Gerontology from The Ohio State University (some exclusions apply).

 Upcoming Course Schedule

-Scroll down to see course descriptions and purchase.
+Scroll down to see course descriptions and purchases.

 This course provides a foundation for the further study of aging and the development of improved services to aging individuals and populations.

 The multiple dimensions of aging are considered - physiological, psychological, cognitive,...(Read More)